If you’re considering purchasing someone’s notes, please read this.

 There are a few things I would consider purchasing from past students:

-• Study guides
+• Study guides created by experts

 • Past exam papers with the answers